prajvalhl/prajvalhl/README.md

 # Hey there! 👋🏻

-📌 I am **Prajval H L**.
-I am currently learning Full Stack Web Developement and implementing exciting projects.
+📌 My name is **Prajval H L**.
+I'm a `full-Stack` Web Developer.
+I've been learning web development and polishing my skills in the `MERN` stack for the last six months.

+📌 I like discussing anything and everything about JavaScript.

 📌 I like to spend most of my time `learning` and `creating` MERN stack Web Applications.